eaxsi/sim7000-tracker/README.md

 - 4 satellites used

 ## Settings
-The device listens the MQTT broker for settings which in this case is the system mode.
+The device listens to the MQTT broker for settings which in this case is the system mode.
 The tracker has the following working modes:
 - 0: Hibernate, wake up only with magnet
 - 1: Sleep, Go online every 60 minutes, also wake up by magnet